c0d3runn3r/comparitate/README.md

 # Comparitate

-Think about efficiency in various languages
+Think about *programmer* efficiency in various languages

 Each directory contains a new wonder!